PerryPlooij/RailNL/README.md

 # RailNL
-This Readme.md gives a short explanation about the RailNL case.\
+This Readme.md gives a short explanation about the RailNL case.
-Created by **PGT Party**

 ## Getting Started
 ![Rail Map](doc/Rail_Map.png)